duncanyoyo1/pipemod/README.md

 This repository will contain the OpenSCAD files as well as STL/AMF exports of the parts needed to actually print the mod yourself.

-My focus was on keeping the number of parts down.
+My focus was on keeping the number of parts down while keeping the outside of the mod as clean as possible.

 Currently you only need to print 6 files.